Wood species

 Maple, a beautiful wood with many uses

-I saw not long ago at our friend Nicu Ivănescu - I think you remember him, the one with the the wooden cottage in the Valley of the Fairies - a couple of photos of a ladder made of wood I couldn't identify.
+Not long ago I saw our friend Nicu Ivănescu - I think you remember him, the one with the wooden cottage in Fairy Valley - some photos of a ladder made of a wood I couldn't identify.
 I asked him what wood it was and he said it was maple.
 I didn't know much about the tree either.
-My knowledge was limited to the fact that it can be found on river banks, but about maple wood, apart from the fact that it exists, I knew nothing.
+All I knew was that it can be found on the banks of rivers, but I didn't know anything about alder wood, apart from the fact that it exists.
 So I started researching and found out some really interesting things.

 maple wood